jameswniu/extraction/README.md

 Get City given address in JSON object.py

-Get zip from usps API.py
+Get zip from USPS API.py

 Use API to fill in ICD code description and update database.py